ziutek/simple_go_wiki/README.md

     }

 The *Register* method registers commands for executing immediately after establishing the connection to the database.
-The *Prepare* prepare the server-side prepared statement.
+The *Prepare* prepares the server-side prepared statement.
 We use functions from *mymysql/autorc* package Therefore, during the first *Prepare* call the connection will be established.